Existence and convergence of the Beris-Edwards system with general Landau-de Gennes energy: Introduction

-The new elastic energy density \eqref{f_E} keeps three physical terms of the original Landau-de Gennes density \eqref{LG} and is equivalent to the original density \eqref{LG} for $Q\in S_*$.
 In \eqref{LDG}, the constant $L$ is a rescaled dimensionless parameter, which drives four elastic constants $\tilde L_1,\cdots,L_4$ to zero simultaneously as $L$ tends to zero.
-This corresponds to the large body limit which is of great importance in physics (c.f. \cite{Ba},\cite{Ga}).
+This corresponds to the large body limit which is of great importance in physics (cf. \cite{Ba}, \cite{Ga}).
 We always assume that the constants $\tilde L_1,L_2$ and $L_3$ satisfy

-Under the condition \eqref{L cond}, the new Landau-de Gennes elastic energy density in \eqref{LDG} satisfies the coercivity condition; i.e. $f(Q,\D Q)$ for any $Q\in S_0$ is bounded from below by $\frac \alpha 2|\D Q|^2$ with some $\alpha >0$ (c.f. \cite{KRSZ},\cite{FH}).
+Under the condition \eqref{L cond}, the new Landau-de Gennes elastic energy density in \eqref{LDG} satisfies the coercivity condition; i.e. $f(Q,\D Q)$ for any $Q\in S_0$ is bounded from below by $\frac \alpha 2|\D Q|^2$ with some $\alpha >0$ (cf. \cite{KRSZ}, \cite{FH}).

 In this paper, we investigate the Beris-Edwards system for the Landau-de Gennes energy \eqref{LDG} with $L_4\neq 0$.
-The Beris-Edwards system with $L_2=L_3=L_4=0$ has been extensively studied by many authors (see \cite{PZ11},\cite{PZ12},\cite{WWZ}).
+The Beris-Edwards system with $L_2=L_3=L_4=0$ has been extensively studied by many authors (see \cite{PZ11}, \cite{PZ12}, \cite{WWZ}).
 The Beris-Edwards system introduced in \cite{BE94} is a system of coupling Navier-Stokes equations with the gradient flow for the Landau-de Gennes energy.
 More precisely, let $v:\R^3\to \R^3$ be the velocity of the fluid and let $Q:\R^3 \to S_0$ be a $Q$-tensor order parameter, which depends on the director of the molecular field.
 The symmetric and skew-symmetric parts of the tensor $\D v$ are

 Define $ [Q,\Omega] :=Q \Omega -\Omega Q $ to be the Lie bracket product and set